awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

    --enabled
    ```

-   In the preceding command, replace *ConfigSet* with the name of the configuration set for which you want to pause email sending, and replace *us\-west\-2* with the region in which you want to automatically pause email sending\.
+   In the preceding command, replace *ConfigSet* with the name of the configuration set for which you want to pause email sending\.

 1. At the command line, type the following command to ensure that email sending is enabled: